rickbot-dot/xploitable/README.md

 organisation rules.

-A Snap or Flatpak cannot be provided because they are sandboxed, and the system's kernel cannot be accessed by sandboxed packages, as there is no Snap connection or FLatpak symlink that works with.
+A Snap or Flatpak cannot be provided because they are sandboxed, and the system's kernel cannot be accessed by sandboxed packages, as there is no Snap connection that offers the kernel, and Flatpak does not seem to have permissions to access package-defined folders.

 A package for AUR may be released by someone in the kernel community.
 Possibly the same for a PPA (Debian/Ubuntu/Kali/KDE Neon/etc.) and a Copr repository (Red Hat/Fedora/etc.).